Carroll Speaker Series (for Parents)

 Several times a year, Carroll hosts nationally recognized speakers who present on subjects of interest to our community.
-Past speakers included nationally recognized figures such as Dr. John Gabrieli (MIT Professor of Neuroscience), Dr. Brock Eide (author of The Dyslexic Advantage), Dr. Nadine Gaab, (Children’s Hospital where she investigates early signs of dyslexia in pre-reading children and infants), as well as Sarah Entine, a filmmaker, whose documentary Read Me Differently explores how undiagnosed dyslexia and ADHD have impacted three generations in her family.
+Past speakers included Dr. John Gabrieli (MIT Professor of Neuroscience), Dr. Brock Eide (author of The Dyslexic Advantage), Dr. Nadine Gaab, (Children’s Hospital where she investigates early signs of dyslexia in pre-reading children and infants), as well as Sarah Entine, a filmmaker, whose documentary Read Me Differently explores how undiagnosed dyslexia and ADHD have impacted three generations in her family.

 Sara Ward, M.S., CCC-SLP